-CU's 'AA+' IDR rating is based on to the university's very strong financial profile combined with its 'aa' revenue defensibility and 'a' operating risk profile assessments.
-As a comprehensive flagship research university, CU has a statewide and expanding national draw for students and has considerable fundraising capabilities.
+CU's 'AA+' IDR is based on to the university's very strong financial profile combined with its 'aa' revenue defensibility and 'a' operating risk profile assessments.
+As a comprehensive flagship research university, CU has a statewide and expanding national draw for students and has considerable fundraising capabilities, both of which Fitch expects will continue despite the coronavirus pandemic.